 Professor John Casterline will talk about how the Middle East stands out, from a global perspective, in terms of demographic dynamics and various family outcomes (marriage, childbearing).
 In recent decades the Middle East has followed different demographic paths than other regions, and Professor Casterline has conducted research on this phenomenon.
 He is Director of OSU’s Institute for Population Research.

 On Wednesday, May 12th we spoke with Professor Jane Hathaway about the Ottoman origins of the modern Middle East.
 We explored the social, cultural, and economic processes that helped form what is now known as the Middle East in all its richness and diversity.
 Dr. Hathaway addressed some of the prominent historical narratives, such as the idea of steady decline.
 Such narratives aren’t helpful in explaining historical challenges faced by the Ottoman empire.
 Dr. Hathaway discussed these challenges in terms of crises and adaptations that occurred.

-Join us for our next podcast live stream on Wednesday, May 5th at 10:00 am ET on our Facebook site.
+Join us next Wednesday, May 12th at 10:00 am ET on our Facebook site.
 We will be speaking with Professor Jane Hathaway about the Ottoman origins of the modern Middle East.
 We might touch on several topics, including political developments, and the social, cultural, and economic processes that helped form what is now known as the Middle East.
-Dr. Hathaway will deconstruct a lot of the most common assumptions about the nations, peoples, and cultural communities that make up the modern nation-states of the region and bring out their richness and diversity.
+Dr. Hathaway will deconstruct a lot of the most common assumptions about the nations, peoples, and communities that make up the modern nation-states of the region and bring out their richness and diversity.
 She will also illuminate the complex nature of the historical Ottoman “state.”